enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Integrity checks:**

-As already mentioned above, integrity checks for native libraries and Java bytecode are identified in the function `verifyLibs`.
-Notice that repackaging the Java bytecode and native code may be still possible.
-For doing that, just by patching out the function `verifyLibs` in the Java bytecode and the function `baz` in the native library, an attacker could bypass all the integrity checks and thus continue attacking the mobile app.
+As already mentioned above, integrity checks for native libraries and Dalvik bytecode are identified in the function `verifyLibs`.
+Notice that repackaging the Dalvik bytecode and native code may be still possible.
+For doing that, just by patching out the function `verifyLibs` in the Dalvik bytecode and the function `baz` in the native library, an attacker could bypass all the integrity checks and thus continue attacking the mobile app.
 The function responsible for verifying libraries gets decompiled as follows:

 ```java
 private void verifyLibs() {